sreejapal/ChatBot-Therapist/README.md

 - 📊 Improved emotion tracking and analytics
 - 🛡️ Better error handling and user experience
 - 🎯 Two-row button layout for better organization
+- 🐳 Added Docker support for easier deployment
+- 📦 Added installation scripts for all platforms

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+---

+## 📞 Support

+If you need help or have questions:
+- 📖 Check the documentation in this README
+- 🐛 Report bugs by opening an issue on GitHub
+- 💡 Suggest features through GitHub issues
+- 📧 Contact the author for private support